omega-gg/HEVR/README.md

 With a focus on low-latency, compatibily and simplicity.<br>
 Based on the original [ALVR project](https://github.com/polygraphene/ALVR) from polygraphene.<br>

+Note: This the streaming application, you'll need the ALVR client on your headset.

 ## Technology

 ALVR² is built in C++ with the [Qt framework](https://github.com/qtproject) and [Sky kit](http://omega.gg/Sky/sources).